Frequently Asked Questions

 Where do you get your adoptable pets?

-Our pets are rescued from the City of Baytown Animal Services’ facility after being labeled as “at-risk”.
+Our pets are rescued from the City of Baytown Animal Services’ facility to decrease euthanasia and increase live outcomes.

 Do you accept stray animals?

 No. Our focus is on saving the lives of shelter pets that are at-risk of being killed.
 However, we can direct you to other community resources that may allow you to keep your rescued pet in your home, or a group that may be able to enroll your rescued pet into their program.

 No. Our focus is on saving the lives of shelter pets that are at-risk of being killed.
 However, we can direct you to other community resources that may allow you to keep your personal pet in your home, or a group that may be able to enroll your personal pet into their program.
 We may also be able to provide an alternative solution that will allow you to keep your pet in your home, rather than surrendering your pet to another agency or the local animal shelter.
 If possible, the best solution is for you and your pet to remain together.